//www.youtube.com/embed/0j6AZhZFb7A#t=0.5

 - Develop positive relationships between children and adults.

-This half term we will be focusing upon learning these Nursery Rhymes linked to the World Nursery Rhyme Week:
+This half term we will be focusing upon learning these Nursery Rhymes:

 This half term we will be learning ...

-We will be able to observe and describe seasonal changes from Autumn to Winter.
+We will be able to name and sort materials according to their properties.

 Gross and Fine Motor Skills....